Loading NuWatt Energy...

 Current

-The math is straightforward: with a $170,000 depreciable basis, the 20% bonus in 2026 provides a $34,000 extra Year 1 deduction.
-At a 28.5% combined tax rate (CT C-corp), that is $9,690 in additional Year 1 tax savings compared to a 2027 installation with zero bonus.
-For pass-through entities at higher marginal rates, the difference is even larger.
+The math is straightforward: with a $170,000 depreciable basis, 100% first-year bonus depreciation lets you deduct the entire $170,000 in Year 1.
+At a 28.5% combined tax rate (CT C-corp), that is $48,450 in Year 1 tax savings, front-loaded into the year the system is placed in service rather than spread across the standard 5-year schedule.
+For pass-through entities at higher marginal rates, the Year 1 benefit is even larger.

 Because Connecticut conforms to federal bonus depreciation, CT businesses receive this bonus on both their federal and state tax returns.
-A $34,000 bonus deduction saves $7,140 on the federal return (at 21%) plus $2,550 on the CT corporate return (at 7.5%) — a total of $9,690 just from the bonus.
+The $170,000 Year 1 deduction saves $35,700 on the federal return (at 21%) plus $12,750 on the CT corporate return (at 7.5%) — a total of $48,450 from depreciation in Year 1.
 In non-conforming states, the state portion of this savings would be deferred across the full 5-year schedule.

 Bonus depreciation is based on when the system is placed in service — meaning fully installed, interconnected, and operational — not when the contract is signed or construction begins.
-If your system is not operational by December 31, 2026, you receive 0% bonus depreciation.
-For commercial installations that take 3-6 months in CT, this means starting the process no later than mid-2026 to ensure completion.
+The 100% first-year bonus applies to property placed in service after January 19, 2025, and the deduction is claimed in the tax year the system goes into service.
+For commercial installations that take 3-6 months in CT, plan the schedule so the system is placed in service in the year you want the deduction.
 Eversource CT and UI interconnection timelines should be factored into your project schedule.

 Basis calculation: $200,000 system cost - ($60,000 ITC x 50%) = $170,000 depreciable basis